Last updated - September 4, 2024

 Shipping zones are geographical locations that determine the shipping strategy of your store.
 You can define different shipping zones based on different considerations like cost and convenience.
 For each shipping zone, you can add multiple shipping methods.
 And, for each of these shipping methods, you can add charges as well.

 Now, shipping classes will come into the picture when you have two products with completely different shipping requirements.
-If you are shipping a coffeemaker, you may have to follow some unique approach in packaging and shipping.
-And from the same store if you are shipping a book, you would want to opt for another shipping approach for that.
+If you are shipping a coffeemaker, you may have to follow a unique approach in packaging and shipping.
+And from the same store, if you are shipping a book, you would want to opt for another shipping approach for that.

 A simple example